How collaborative teaching helps students

-The founder of Integrated International School (IIS), DR VANESSA VON AUER, explains how collaborative teaching creates a learning environment and learning experience that motivates students to learn.
+The founder of Integrated International School (IIS), DR VANESSA VON AUER, explains how they use collaborative teaching in Singapore to create a learning environment and learning experience that motivates students to learn.

-Many educational institutions still use a “top-down” approach to teaching.
-This emphasises achievement and meritocracy as a means to motivate learning.
+Many educational institutions still use a “top-down” approach to teaching in Singapore, which emphasises achievement and meritocracy as a means to motivate learning.

-This ensures general classroom management but does little to nothing for the student’s intrinsic motivation to learn or to build positive relationships with teachers and classmates.
+This way of teaching in Singapore ensures general classroom management.
+However, it does little to nothing for the student’s intrinsic motivation to learn or to build positive relationships with teachers and classmates.

-We believe in a collaborative approach across stakeholders.
-We integrate therapy into the academic programme with a team of specialists.
+We believe in a collaborative approach across stakeholders when teaching in Singapore.
+Additionally, we integrate therapy into the academic programme with a team of specialists.
 These include counsellors, psychologists, occupational and speech therapists, and naturalistic behaviour interventionists.
 They utilise the collaborative teaching approach to support our students.

 How do students benefit from it?

-Collaborative teaching fosters open communication between teachers and students for students to achieve their educational outcomes more effectively.
+Collaborative teaching in Singapore fosters open communication between teachers and students, allowing students to achieve their educational outcomes more effectively.

 Staff members provide a safe learning environment.
 They assure students that their feelings are valid and that the teacher supports them, no matter what.